-- 1. Review the position description questionnaire to ensure that you have a good understanding of the major duties and responsibilities.
-Areas requiring further clarification should be noted and clarified during discussion with the manager/employee. - Study the organization chart to become familiar with the organizational setting in which the position is located.
-Take note of the classification level and ratings of other positions and determine the implications of your decision on other positions in the organization. - 3.
-During the interview process, examine how the job has been described for the following: - a) Is the job described by someone not doing the work? - b) Is the job described in terms of expectations (use of complex words), rather than duties and responsibilities? - c) Is the job described with value-laden words (e.g., assist, basic, etc.), or performance related words? - d) Are authority levels clearly articulated? - e) Is the job described, rather than the program or mandate of the branch or department? - 4.
-Applying the sub-factors: - a) Rate the job independently on each sub-factor. - b) Examine the rating against similar benchmarks to validate your ratings. - c) If aspects of work appear to fit at different levels in the sub-factors: - Do you have enough accurate information. - Read the Notes to Raters for guidance. - 5.
-Examine your classification decision for common errors in evaluating jobs.

-a) Double Counting:

-Double counting the same aspect of work in two or more different job evaluation sub-factors is a common occurrence.
+- 1. Review the job description to ensure that you have a good understanding of the major duties and responsibilities.
+Areas requiring further clarification should be noted and clarified during discussion with the manager. - 2.
+Study the organization chart to become familiar with the organizational setting in which the position is located.
+Take note of the classification level and ratings of other positions and determine the implications of your decision on other positions in the organization and, if possible, other similar organizations in government. - 3.
+During the interview process, examine how the job has been described for the following: - a) Is the job described by someone not doing the work? - b) Is the job described in terms of expectations (use of complex words), rather than duties and responsibilities? - c) Is the job described with value-laden words (e.g., assist, basic, etc.), or performance-related words? - d) Are authority levels clearly articulated? - e) Is the job described, rather than the program or mandate of the branch or department? - 4.
+Applying the factors: - a) Rate the job independently on each factor. - b) Examine the rating against similar comparative descriptions to validate your ratings. - c) If aspects of work appear to fit at different levels in the factors: - Do you have enough accurate information? - If a skill factor, the higher level applies. - If a responsibility or effort factor, majority duties apply. - 5.
+Examine your classification decision for common errors in evaluating jobs. - a) Double Counting: - Double counting the same aspect of work in two or more different job evaluation factors is a common occurrence.